ArnavMetrani/arnavmetrani.github.io/_posts/2023-05-24-MS18-Thesis-Survey.md

 *Yes, I plan to continue working on this topic for my phd as well.*

 **How can one learn more about work related to your thesis?**
 *My preferred method of learning about any niche topic has always been to go on INSPIRE-HEP (an open source repository of high energy physics literature) and look for former phd theses related to the topic.
-I've always found reading these way more helpful than any textbook or publication. *
+I've always found reading these way more helpful than any textbook or publication.*

 [To start of project↑](#neutrino-oscillations)
 [To main section↑](#physics)

+---

 ## Particle Physics

-**Title**: Modern Methods of Amplitude Calculation [(Poster)]() **Name**: Dishant Sisodia (MS18066)
+**Title**: Modern Methods of Amplitude Calculation [(Poster)]()
+**Name**: Dishant Sisodia (MS18066)
 **Local Thesis Guide**: Dr. Ambresh Shivaji